MKD20590/Broken/README.md

 ##  📜Scripts and Features

-You are able to explore the map, kill all the monsters, get items (heart pieces), jump, and duck/slide in the game through the following scripts.
+You are able to explore the map, fight all the monsters, get items (heart pieces), jump, and duck/slide in the game through the following scripts.

 |  Script       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |